fxbabin/AWS_course/AWS_CSAA.md

 AWS provides a highly available technology infrastructure platform with multiple locations worldwide.
 These locations are composed of `regions` and `availability zones`.

 Each region is a separate geographic area.
 Each region has multiple, isolated locations known as availability zones.
-An availibity zone is a physical data center geographically seperated from other availibility zones.
+An availibity zone is a physical data center geographically seperated from other availibility zones (redundant power, networking and connectivity).

 <p align="center">
 <img src="AWS_CSAA_imgs/aws_regions.png" width="300">
 </p>

 We can achieve high availability by deploying your application across multiple availability zones.

+`Edge locations` are endpoints for AWS which are used for `caching content` (performance optimization mechanism in which data is delivered from the closest servers for optimal application performance).
+Typically consists of CloudFront (Amazon's content delivery network (CDN)).

 ### Security